 SUSAN SOON HE STANTON

-Plays include we, the invisibles (Actors Theatre of Louisville Humana Festival), Today Is My Birthday (Page73), Both Your Houses (ACT New Strands/ Crowded Fire), Takarazuka!!!
-(Clubbed Thumb and East West Players), Cygnus (WP Theater Pipeline), Solstice Party!
-(Live Source), The Things Are Against Us (Washington Ensemble Theatre), Navigator (Honolulu Theatre for Youth), The Underneath (Kumu Kahua Theatre), Art of Preservation (The Flea, Kumu Kahua), and more.
+Plays include we, the invisibles (Actors Theatre of Louisville Humana Festival), Today Is My Birthday (Page73, Artists Rep), Both Your Houses (ACT New Strands/ Crowded Fire), Takarazuka!!!
+(Clubbed Thumb, East West Players), Cygnus (WP Theater Pipeline), Solstice Party!
+(Live Source), The Things Are Against Us (Washington Ensemble Theatre), Navigator (Honolulu Theatre for Youth), and more.

 She is an inaugural recipient of the Venturous Playwrights Fellowship with the Lark, and an inaugural recipient of the Lark’s Van Lier Fellowship.
 She is a two-time Sundance Institute’s Theater Lab Resident Playwright.
 Writing groups and residencies past and present include New Dramatists, Playwrights Center Core Writer Fellowship, the Dorothy Strelsin New American Writers Group at Primary Stages, Public Theater’s Emerging Writers Group, SoHo Rep Writer-Director Lab, Women’s Project Lab, P73’s Interstate 73, Berkeley Rep Ground Floor, MaYi Playwrights Lab, The Civilians R&D Group, Hedgebrook, and more.